-Verification of an applicant's identity is performed prior to certificate issuance as discussed in Sections 3.2.2, "Authentication of Sponsoring Organization Identity" and 3.2.3, "Authentication of Individual Identity."
+Verification of an applicant's identity is performed prior to certificate issuance as discussed in Sections 3.2.2, "Authentication of Sponsoring Organization Identity" and 0, "For key recovery, in addition to the authentication of a third-party requestor as described below, WidePoint will also authenticate the sponsoring organization of said requestor as described above.

+Authentication of Individual Identity."